filterpaper/filterpaper.github.io/qmk/userspace.md

 # Standalone Userspace

-One of the least obvious way of building QMK firmware is using the json file exported out of the [configurator](https://config.qmk.fm/) with userspace.
+One of the least obvious way of building QMK firmware is using the json file exported out of the [Configurator](https://config.qmk.fm/) with [userspace](https://docs.qmk.fm/#/feature_userspace).
 This method is favored personally for the following advantage:

 * Simplified file maintenance with everything inside userspace—avoids deep source tree like `keyboards/kbdfans/kbd67/mkiirgb/keymaps`.
 * Skip `keymap.c` conversion step with `qmk json2c`.